monster-puppet/RoadKill/README.md

 ![Step 3](https://github.com/monster-puppet/RoadKill/blob/main/instructions/installer_03.png?raw=true)

-You can now use Roadkill.
+:godmode: You can now use Roadkill.
 Thank you to the creators of this amazing plugin!

 # :x: Uninstalling